 - Grease an 8X8 glass baking dish with a little coconut oil then firmly and evenly press the shortbread mixture into the dish.
 Use a toothpick to prick a few holes to allow air to escape.
 Bake for 12 minutes and allow to cool.

-- While the pecans are warming, whisk together the ¼ C maple syrup and cinnamon.
+- While the pecans are warming, whisk together the 1/4 C maple syrup and cinnamon.
 Once the pecans are fragrant, stir this in and allow to cook down, stirring occasionally to prevent burning.
 Allow this to cook down until the pecans start to stick together and the maple syrup begins to resemble granulated sugar.
 This should take between 10 and 15 minutes.
-Remove from heat use a spatula to spread out in a single layer on a heat-safe plate to allow them to cool without sticking together.
-Set aside until cool enough to handle.
+Remove from heat and set aside until cool enough to handle.

 - To assemble the bars, use a spatula to spread the caramel over the shortbread layer then sprinkle the pecans on top of that.
 Cut into slices to serve.